INT 601: Overview

 - Students are expected to attend all sessions.
 To receive credit for this course, no more than two sessions should be missed unless there are very extraordinary circumstances.
 Classes will be conducted seminar style.
 It is imperative that students complete the readings and are prepared with comments and questions.
 Module question responses are used as a starting point for class discussions.
 For the last session, summaries by module editors may be used to review the primary lessons of the course.
 Students will also prepare a 5 page annotated bibliography on responsible conduct of research related to their specific discipline or will respond to some readings and a video essay on the future of science or a similarly germane topic assigned by the instructor.

-- All readings are available online, in the Info folder within the INT 601 class folder on FirstClass, or are available through the electronic journal subscriptions of Fogler library.
+- All readings are available through links under the Lectures and Assignments web page.
+Backups of all course readings are provided in the Course Readings Backups webpage (duckSoup).
+Many of the resources are also available through the electronic journal subscriptions of Fogler library.

 Grading and Class Policies